-- (2) that the small miner will provide protection for human and animal life through the installation of bulkheads installed over safety collars and the installation of doors on tunnel portals; - (3) that the small miner will provide a map locating their mining operations.
-Such map shall be to a size and scale as determined by the department; - (4) if the small miner's operations are placer or dredge mining, that the small miner shall salvage and protect all soil materials for use in reclamation of that site and shall reclaim all land disturbed by the operations to comparable utility and stability as that of adjacent areas; and
+- 1. that the small miner will not pollute or contaminate any stream; - 2. that the small miner will provide protection for human and animal life through the installation of bulkheads installed over safety collars and the installation of doors on tunnel portals; - 3. that the small miner will provide a map locating their mining operations.
+Such map shall be to a size and scale as determined by the department; - 4. if the small miner's operations are placer or dredge mining, that the small miner shall salvage and protect all soil materials for use in reclamation of that site and shall reclaim all land disturbed by the operations to comparable utility and stability as that of adjacent areas; and